Unity ScriptableObject, When and how to use.

 }

-Let’s create some properties for our hero object.
-Every hero will have a prefab that’s the model and animation, then Name, Health and Damage.
+Let’s create some properties for our hero class that we created above.
+Every hero will have a prefab that’s the model and animation.
+Then each Hero will have Name, Health and Damage properties.

 Also, we need to add an Asset menu option, so that we can create Heros from project window.
-To create an Asset menu, you can use the CreateAssetMenu reference.
+To create menu in Unity Editor, you can use the CreateAssetMenu reference.

 using UnityEngine;